Usher Thanks His 'Beautiful' Wife Jennifer Goicoechea at NAACP Awards

 "I'm thankful for the support that my mother gave me for my dreams," he said.
 "I'm so overwhelmed with appreciation for my entire family, without them I wouldn't be able to do this."

-He added, "They say standing behind or beside or with every strong man is a stronger woman and for that I thank my mother and I thank my beautiful wife, Jennifer for holding it down.
-My kids, I love you guys so so much, I hope that I'm an example, I'm a dad whose just trying to get it right every day."
+He added, "They say standing behind or beside or with every strong man is a stronger woman and for that I thank my mother and I thank my beautiful wife, Jennifer, for holding it down.
+My kids, I love you guys so so much.
+I hope that I'm an example.
+I'm a dad who's just trying to get it right every day."

-"I want to thank each and every person who bought a ticket," he said after returning to the stage and accepting the award from Oprah.
+"I want to thank each and every person who bought a ticket," he said after returning to the stage and accepting the award from Oprah Winfrey.
 "Each and every person who decides to believe in themselves and believe in me.
-This has been an amazing 30 years of passion that lead to me to Las Vegas to celebrate the entire legacy that's 100 shows sold out and then a residency in Paris and then to play the Super Bowl, get married and also to release and album.
+This has been an amazing 30 years of passion that led me to Las Vegas to celebrate the entire legacy that's 100 shows sold out and then a residency in Paris and then to play the Super Bowl, get married and also to release and album.
 I don't know how many people are able to do that stuff in one."

-"We can confirm that Usher and Jennifer Goicoechea took the next step in their relationship and did get married on Sunday night in Las Vegas surrounded by close friends and family," Usher's rep said.
+"We can confirm that Usher and Jennifer Goicoechea took the next step in their relationship and did get married on Sunday night in Las Vegas surrounded by close friends and family," Usher's rep said at the time.
 "They both look forward to continuing to raise their children together surrounded by love and thank everyone for the well wishes."

 RELATED CONTENT: